Nikki Glaser’s Netflix special hilariously explains #MeToo stuff—without mentioning #MeToo

 In Bangin’, Nikki Glaser breaks down the traditional mating ritual, not as a newly empowered victim challenging the system but rather as an unapologetically horny woman who has long been resigned to that system.
 Without ever stopping her jokes to directly address the climate in which we find ourselves, she breezily illustrates the radical idea that sex need not be entirely unwanted in order to be off-putting and wrong.

 This has been one of the trickier topics to discuss in the past two years.
 Unlike your transparently villainous Harvey Weinsteins and Bill Cosbys, the perpetrators are everyday dudes: your friends, brothers, fathers, and maybe #YouToo.
-Early in 2018, the topic of sexual foul play that doesn’t rise to the level of assault got a lot of attention when a woman accused Aziz Ansari of pressuring her into sex, even though he never used force or threatened her in any way.
+Early in 2018, a woman accused Aziz Ansari of pressuring her into sex, even though he never used force or threatened her in any way.
 Taken at face value, the (sloppily reported) story revealed the feminist-presenting Ansari to be not a criminal but rather a sex pest who wheedled, cajoled, and endlessly persisted in his efforts to move the ball across the goal line.
-In other words, he was a guy—somebody culturally groomed to believe that getting off is the prize that comes at the end of a date, whatever maneuvering it might take.
+In other words, he was a guy—somebody culturally groomed to believe that getting off is the prize that comes at the end of a date, whatever maneuvering it might take to get there.

-When the Ansari story broke, a lot of outraged men wondered why his accuser hadn’t just left his apartment.
+When the Ansari story broke, a lot of outraged men wondered why his accuser hadn’t just left the apartment.
 How can a woman play the victim card after she engaged in sex of her own free will?
-About halfway through Bangin’, Glaser deftly provides an answer to this question, without ever announcing that this is what she’s doing.
-She launches into an extended riff on the myth of “blue balls,” and the sense of obligation women feel to help men climax, making them look pitiful in the process.
+About halfway through Bangin’, Glaser deftly provides an answer to this question, without announcing that this is what she’s doing.
+She launches into an extended riff on the myth of “blue balls,” and the sense of obligation women feel to help men in this condition.
 (The comedian Jaqueline Novak covers similar ground in her live show, Get On Your Knees, which will end its run in New York this week.)

-It should go without saying that what follows is rather racy and will also spoil a couple of jokes from the special.
+It should go without saying that what follows is rather racy and will also spoil a few jokes from the special.
 If you’re offended by colorful language or spoilers, now would be a good time to bail.

 Glaser begins by outlining the unspoken social contract of hooking up.